Peace-Filled Productivity: A To-Do List You Can Commit To

 Always plan your day the night or day before so you can give your brain a break when you wake up.
 If your brain is having to decide what to do everyday, it’s going to fatigue, decision fatigue is real!

 Go through your digital todo list note and mark three items (bold, bright color, etc.) from the High, Medium, and Low Priorities sections (only 3 in total) to be your focuses for the next day.
 That’s it.
+By giving your brain as few decisions to make as possible, you are starting your day with less stress.
+You’ll see your 3 BOLDED tasks along with your recurring tasks to do that day right in one note.

 Trust Yourself